mateoniksic/project-car-rental-management-system/README.md

 # cpp-car-rental-system

 # Introduction
 Car rental companies need a reliable solution to save time through automation and make it easier for a customer to rent a car.
-The proposed solution is a car rental system that has three types of user roles: admin, employee, and customer.
-Customers need to be able to easily create an account in order to make a car reservation as well as cancel an existing reservation.
-Employees need to be able to create, read, update and delete car listings and view or cancel existing reservations.
-Admins need to have all the privileges employees have in addition to creating and removing employee accounts.
+The proposed solution is a car rental system that has options to manage customers, vehicles and reservations.

 # User interface
 ## 1. Main menu